champierre/tm2scratch/README.md

 # TM2Scratch

-TM2Scratch connects Google Teachable Machine with Scratch 3.
+TM2Scratch connects Google Teachable Machine 2 with Scratch 3.
 You can use image, audio recognition on Scratch project (pose recognition to be released in near future).

 ## How to use

 ### Image recognition

-1. On [Google Teachable Machine](https://teachablemachine.withgoogle.com/) website, create an image classification model and upload it.
+1. On [Google Teachable Machine 2](https://teachablemachine.withgoogle.com/) website, create an image classification model and upload it.

 2. Copy the sharable link.